-Key Injuries on Offense Plaguing Big Blue
+Key Injuries On Offense Plaguing Big Blue

 In the 31-21 defeat at the hands of Tony Romo and the Dallas Cowboys, the New York Giants could not get out of their own way.
 Penalties plagued the offensive line, as there where several times where drives were stalled because of holding penalties and false starts.
 Tight end Larry Donnell, who is usually sure handed, lost a fumble deep in the Giants’ own territory with less than 5 minutes left with the Giants down by a touchdown, which resulted in a game-clinching field goal by Dan Bailey.
 Finally, the offensive line could not open up any holes for the running game, as Andre Williams only averaged 2.8 yards per carry.
 This game was a huge loss for the Giants, and the impact that injuries have had thus far to the offense played a role in this, and every other game they have played.
 Through seven games, the Giants’ offense has been ravaged by injuries to essential players.